Right Whale Mortalities: Speed Limit Lifted in Gulf and New Necropsy Report

-Since the start of the year, 15 right whale carcasses have been found in the North Atlantic near the Canadian and US coasts.
-The average number of right whale deaths in any given year is three.
-For an endangered population with fewer than 500 individuals, such a mortality event can have tragic consequences.
+In 2017, 17 right whale carcasses have been found in the North Atlantic near the Canadian and US coasts.
+For an endangered population with fewer than 450 individuals, such a mortality event can have tragic consequences.
 Report series by Josiane Cabana and Marie-Ève Muller.

 - June 6: drifting in the Gulf of St. Lawrence, a first right whale carcass is reported to the Quebec Marine Mammal Emergency Response Network.

 - June 18: second carcass reported.

 - June 19: third carcass reported; active research begins to locate and track drifting carcasses.

 - June 29 to July 1: initial series of three necropsies carried out in Norway, Prince Edward Island.
 Preliminary results reveal blunt trauma and chronic entanglement marks.